Nuestra Belleza Latina 2011: Episode 5

 The 12 chosen contestants moved into the beauty mansion, and took part in their first challenge, which was won as a group by Maribel, Gredmarie, Diana, Josell, Miriam, and Paulette.
 The contestants also began a strict regimen of lessons, rehearsals, and exercise in preparation for the live galas every week.
-For the live portion of the show he contestants took part in a scored challenge in front of the judges, which was won by Nastassja.
+For the live portion of the show, the contestants took part in a scored challenge in front of the judges, which was won by Nastassja.
 The three contestants with the fewest votes from the public (Nicole, Patricia, and Yahaira) were automatically nominated for elimination.
 Of the three, Patricia received the fewest votes overall and had to face the judges for their final decision.
 The contestants who were safe then had to nominate one of the other two contestants (Nicole or Yahaira) for elimination.
 They chose Yahaira, who joined Patricia in the bottom two.
-The judges decided to save Patricia, and Yahaira was eliminated from the competition.
+The judges decided to retain Patricia, and Yahaira was eliminated from the competition.